BreakawayConsulting/xyz/README.md

 A standard `PATH` environment variable is used to avoid any user specific binaries.
 Currently this is set to `/usr/bin:/bin`.

+### Removing .la files

+Despite protestations to the contrary `.la` files are generally not needed by the linke, however their hardcoded paths can really mess things up.
+By default `.la` files are removed post-installation.

 Writing the rules